Goodnessuc/cryptoflow/README.md

-# blockchain-flow
+# crypto-flow

-blockchain-flow tracks your interactions on the dApps of specified blockchains
+crypto-flow tracks your interactions on the dApps of specified blockchains